ampproject/amphtml/extensions/amp-render/amp-render.md

 To send credentials, pass the value of `include`.
 If this value is set, the response must follow the [AMP CORS security guidelines](https://amp.dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests/#cors-security-in-amp).

-Here's an example that specifies including credentials to display personalized content:
+The example below uses the "include" value in `credentials` to display personalized content:

 ```html
 <amp-render